 Are local authority councillors entitled to time off to carry out their functions?

-Whether or not a local authority councillor is entitled to take time off work for public duties depends on the functions that he or she will be carrying out.
+Whether or not a local authority councillor is entitled to take time off work for public duties depends on the functions that they will be carrying out.
 Unlike Justices of the Peace (ie magistrates), councillors are not entitled to time off for all their public duties.
 Their entitlement to time off is limited to circumstances when the purpose of the time off is:

 - to attend meetings of the local authority or its committees or sub-committees;